-As part of the educational and research enterprise of the College of Arts and Sciences, the Center, Museum and Fossil Site provide accurate and current information about paleontology and natural history research through excavations, discovery, exhibits, and outreach programs.
-The Center’s Museum is the repository for the college's paleontology and comparative collection, and is responsible for the care and preservation of these growing collections into perpetuity.
+As part of the educational and research enterprise of the College of Arts and Sciences, the Center’s Gray Fossil Site & Museum provides accurate and current information about paleontology and natural history research through excavations, discovery, exhibits, and outreach programs.
+The Center’s museum is the repository for the college's paleontology and comparative collection, and is responsible for the care and preservation of these growing collections into perpetuity.
 These collections are used for exhibits, programming, teaching and research.
-The Museum’s collections are currently located in three places, the second floor collections range at the GFS facility, in the basement of Ross Hall, and at Valleybrook.
-Importantly, the Museum serves as a primary repository for fossils from across the state of Tennessee.
+The museum’s collections are currently located in three places, the second-floor collections range at the GFS facility, in the basement of Ross Hall, and at Valleybrook.
+Importantly, the museum serves as a primary repository for fossils from across the state of Tennessee.

-The CoEP has been instrumental in developing an academic paleontology program for ETSU students.
+The Center has been instrumental in developing a paleontology program for ETSU students.

-This includes undergraduate and graduate level classes, annual field trips, assistantships, excavation experiences, training in fossil preparation and collections management, research opportunities, travel awards, and academic awards.
-It is important to note that our ETSU program represents the only place a student can pursue paleontology as a career and have the benefit of an on-site fossil locality and museum.
+This includes a broad range of undergraduate and graduate level classes, annual field trips, assistantships, excavation experiences, training in fossil preparation and collections management, research opportunities, travel awards, and academic awards.
+It is important to note that this program is the only place students can pursue a career in paleontology and have the benefit of an on-site fossil locality and museum.
 Because of these benefits, we have an abundance of degree seeking paleontology students, and these students come from across the country and abroad.